mongodb-js/charts-embed-sdk/examples/click-events-filtering/readme.md

 #### The features included in this demo are as follows:

 - Adding a click event handler to a chart, using code similar to:

 ```
-chart.addEventListener("click", callback);
+chart.addEventListener("click", callback, options);
 ```

-- Parsing the payload returned by the click event to determine if the event's `target` is of type `mark`
+- Adding an option to make just certain parts of the chart clickable (in this case only the bars)
 - Generating an MQL filter document based on the data returned in the payload
 - Filtering a second chart using the `setFilter` method

 ## Quickstart